microcks/microcks-quarkus/README.md

 #### Asynchronous API support

-Asynchronous API in the Microcks DevService only supports [Apache Kafka](https://kafka.apache.org) at time of writing.
+Asynchronous API in the Microcks Dev Service only supports [Apache Kafka](https://kafka.apache.org) at time of writing.
 Additional bindings may be added in the future ; please tell us what you need!

 ##### Using mock endpoints for your dependencies

-Kafka topics for publishing/receiving mock messages are directly created by Microcks on the bound Kafka broker found in the running DevServices list.
+Kafka topics for publishing/receiving mock messages are directly created by Microcks on the bound Kafka broker found in the running Dev Services list.
 These topics are named from the API name + API version + operation.

 For example: when discovering an AsyncAPI named `Order Events API` with version `0.1.0` and operation `orders-reviewed` Microcks will create and manage a `OrderEventsAPI-0.1.0-orders-reviewed` topic.
 You can reuse this value into your Kafka/Reactive Messaging